-Annual crack surveys of LC-HPC and associated control decks were completed this quarter.
+Annual crack surveys of LC-HPC and associated control decks were completed in the previous quarter.
+In general, the decks experienced increased cracking compared to the previous year's surveys.
 Crack densities for the LC-HPC decks were found to be lower than those observed for the control decks.
 Detailed results from the crack surveys will be presented in subsequent reports.
-Six bridge decks were surveyed in Minnesota this quarter, including two decks constructed in accordance with Minnesota low-cracking specifications and four decks constructed in accordance with Minnesota standard specifications.
-The crack densities for the two decks constructed in accordance with the low-cracking specifications were lower than the crack densities for the four decks constructed in accordance with standard specifications.
-Detailed results on the crack surveys will be presented in the next quarterly report.
+Six bridge decks were surveyed in Minnesota in the previous quarter, including two constructed in accordance with Minnesota low-cracking specifications and four constructed in accordance with Minnesota low-cracking specifications and four constructed in accordance with the low-cracking specifications have lower cracking than those constructed in accordance with the standard specifications.
+The decks constructed in Minnesota in accordance with either the low-cracking or standard specifications have greater cracking at similar ages than a majority of the decks constructed in Kansas in accordance with the standard KDOT specifications.
+As is the case on most bridge decks. cracks on the Minnesota decks have commonly developed in the transverse direction, parallel to the top reinforcement, and longitudinal cracks have propagated from the abutments.
+Cracking was generally evenly distributed throughout the decks, although increased cracking was noted occasionally directly above the piers.
+Reports on the results from Minnesota dec surveys and a summary report on the past three years of deck surveys in Kansas were issued during the quarter.